 Burial, on the other hand, communicates something far more consistent with the Bible.
 It affirms not only that the human body has dignity and value, but also that it has a future.
 It affirms that death is not the end of the body.
-Because of the promise of the resurrection, we put the body in the ground to wait for the return of Christ as the Bible promises.
+Because of the promise of the resurrection, we put the body in the ground to await for the return of Christ as the Bible promises.
 Then our corruptible bodies will be made incorruptible (1 Cor.
 15:53).

 As the catacombs in Rome attest, the early church insisted on burying their dead.
 Christians being cremated instead of buried was unheard of until just recently.
 In fact, the first cremation in America took place in 1876, accompanied by readings from Charles Darwin and the Hindu scriptures.
 Even as of 1962, only 5% of Americans were cremated.
 Interestingly, the Roman Catholic Church prohibited cremation for its members until 1963.
 That’s the year the church changed its historic position and began permitting cremation while “earnestly recommending” burial as the preferred method.
 Yet by 2005, over 30% of Americans chose to be cremated; and 2015 is the year that the cremation rate in America exceeded 50%.